 The introduction to your presentation really does matter.
 Typically you have some 90 seconds to make an impact with your audience.
+Yes, make an impact before you really start your PowerPoint presentation!
 So you have the chance to make the right impact, here are some top tips for your presentation introduction.

-Here we’ve detailed five objectives for you when you plan the introduction to your next presentation.
+Here we’ve detailed five tips for you when you plan your next presentation.

 Grace period.
 As you introduce your presentation you have a grace period when all your audience is with you.
 Therefore, make the most of it.
 Make sure that you work hard to say the right things at the beginning.
 This David Cameron AV speech did just that.